 Carol founded a not-for-profit called Team Green Environmental Network, a 501(c)3 organization dedicated to environmental education.
 Its mission is to educate, enlighten, and inspire people to reconnect with and learn to appreciate nature.
 Newly created Nature Trading Cards are fun and informative.
 Visit www.teamgreenweb.org for more information.

 In 2004 Carol began The Endangered Species Photography Project.
-She plans to photograph all 483 threatened and endangered species in Illinois, and then to use the photographs to help save these species.
+She plans to photograph all 483 threatened and endangered species in Illinois, and then to use the photographs to help save these species and their habitats.
 In 2008 she: photographed her 100th species, was featured in Chicago Wilderness Magazine, and was filmed for Chicago’s Very Own on WGN news.
 These photographs are an important archive of the most fragile species in Illinois.
 They are often used in books, in magazines, and for environmental education.
 Many were featured in the January, 2007 issue of Outdoor Illinois Magazine.
-She now has 120 species photographed and is planning an exhibit.
+She has photographed over 160 species and created The Endangered Beauty Exhibit that is now traveling around the state.
+Visit www.teamgreenweb.org for more information.

 Her photos have appeared in many publications, including: several Photoshop books by Scott Kelby, Audubon Wildflower Calendar, and magazines including: National Geographic, Canadian Geographic, Better Homes & Gardens, Garden Design, Kew, Nikon World, Northshore, Nature Photographer, and Birds & Blooms.
 Her images adorn the covers of Chicago Wilderness, Illinois Now, Chicago Home & Garden, Outdoor Illinois, and Horizons.
 She was featured in The Costco Connection and Professional Photographer magazines.
 In the winter 2010 issue of Nikon World Magazine they featured her photography in a 6 page story.